Factory (object-oriented programming): Applicability

-Factories, specifically factory methods, are common in toolkits and frameworks, where library code needs to create objects of types that may be subclassed by applications using the framework.
+Factories, specifically factory methods, are common in widget toolkits and software frameworks, where library code needs to create objects of types that may be subclassed by applications using the framework.

 Parallel class hierarchies often require objects from one hierarchy to be able to create appropriate objects from another.

 Factory methods are used in test-driven development to allow classes to be put under test.
 If such a class Foo creates another object Dangerous that can't be put under automated unit tests (perhaps it communicates with a production database that isn't always available), then the creation of Dangerous objects is placed in the virtual factory method createDangerous in class Foo.
 For testing, TestFoo (a subclass of Foo) is then created, with the virtual factory method createDangerous overridden to create and return FakeDangerous, a fake object.
 Unit tests then use TestFoo to test the functionality of Foo without incurring the side effect of using a real Dangerous object.